TABLE OF CONTENTS

-Activist investors are investors that buy large percentages of a public company with the goal of influencing its operations.
+Activist investors are investors that buy large percentages (>5%) of a public company with the goal of influencing the company's operations.
 Many activist investors specialize in turning around companies with weak or average performance by forcing shareholder votes that change the company's leadership and/or cause the company to sell assets or divest from unprofitable business lines to increase profits.

 How to use the activist investor scenario?